 General.
 Assistance with placement in ministerial service is done after careful assessment of the student's story/autobiography, talents, experience, and ongoing ministerial development needs.
-Students are encouraged to work through the normal church channels (state overseers, district overseers, departments, etc.) when inquiring about ministerial vacancies and needs.
+Students are encouraged to work through their denominational channels (state bishops, district overseers, departments, etc.) when inquiring about ministerial vacancies and needs.